Your church is not a building.

 Not every church owns a building.
-But every church still needs a place to meet.
+But every church still needs a space to meet.

 You can meet in schools, shopping malls, or someone's home.
 Meeting in rented or free spaces is where most local churches get started before they’re able to afford a building.

-But sometimes there are issues with the place you’re meeting.
+But sometimes there are issues with the space you’re meeting in .
 Maybe the school can no longer accommodate you.
 Perhaps the shopping mall you were meeting in was sold.
 Or your church is getting too big for the Smith’s living room.

-When you run into a problem with your current meeting space, it’s smart to start considering other options.
-And those options might include buying property.
+When you run into a problem with your current meeting space, it’s smart to start considering other facility options.
+And those space options may include buying property.

 But here's the deal:

-Buying a property is a serious investment, but at a certain point, the cost of not buying a building might outweigh the value of the building itself.
+Buying a property is a serious investment, but at a certain point, the cost of not buying a facility may outweigh the value of the building itself.

 The church is meant to be a place of serving.
 Each church is a pillar of God’s love and compassion in the local community they meet.
 So when considering whether or not to buy a building, ask yourself this question: